nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 To remove any current member from the GitHub organization, an issue must be opened in the Node.js admin repository.
 If, after 72 hours, there are no objections from any TSC members, removal becomes automatic.
-If there are objections, then simple majority votes of each of the Technical Steering Committee in favor of removal are required.
+If there are objections, then a vote of the Technical Steering Committee in favor of removal are required.

 Blocking an individual who is not currently a member of the GitHub organization